dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 It will teach you how to:

 * What is gulp and why you should start using it?
-* Install a proper terminal with syntax highlightings on Windows to replace default cmd.exe (terrible terminal with no basic comfort function and zero syntax highlightings whatsoever)
+* Install a proper terminal with syntax highlighting on Windows to replace default cmd.exe (Not required for Linux and macOS)
-* Install npm, a required library, and gulp.
+* Install npm, a package manager.
+Then install gulp globally.
 * Test run a pre-made gulp script for you to test and have a good idea of what gulp does.
 * Suggestions and recommendations for gulp plugins if you would like to build your own gulp script that is tailored for your own front-end development workflow.